 You’ve created a website and filled it with valuable content, but in order for your investment to pay off you need to get clicks!
-Even if your SEO plan results in an all-important first page ranking, it means very little if people don’t click on your pages.
-Fortunately you have two significant tools at your disposal: titles and meta descriptions.
+Even if your SEO plan results in all-important first page ranking search results, it means very little if people don’t click on your pages.
+Fortunately you have two significant tools at your disposal: page titles and meta descriptions.

 Let’s get people clicking!

 We’ve all used search engines; therefore, we’ve all been exposed to titles and meta descriptions, even if we didn’t realize it.
 A search engine results page (SERP) will highlight a title for each suggested page, followed by a few lines of text designed to provide an indication of what awaits those who click through.